 During the campaign, Mr. Trump claimed the Obama administration had given preference to Muslims, denying refugee status to Christians.
 He condemned this as bad and unfair at a rally in St. Clairsville, Ohio.
 The claim followed the conspiracy theory that Mr. Obama was secretly a Muslim, wanting to raise the Muslim population of the U.S. by ignoring the suffering of Christians.

 However, this is untrue according to the Pew Research Center.
 Reportedly, the number of Christian refugees admitted in 2016 (37,521) is almost the same as that of Muslims (38,901).
-As Eddy Burg, the population of Syria is only 5% Christian, with the rest being Muslim, so only about 1% of the refugees from this country that resettled in the U.S. in 2016 were Christian.
+According to Eddy Burg, the population of Syria is only 5% Christian, with the rest being Muslim, so only about 1% of the refugees from this country that resettled in the U.S. in 2016 were Christian.

 During interviews, the leaders of some refugee resettlement organizations said most refugees had to go through 18 months 3 year-vetting process to enter the U.S. Recently, more Syrian Christians got into the pipeline.